chuckstack/chuckstack.github.io/src-ls/postgres-convention/column-convention.md

 - `is_exclude` - boolean that indicates if a record is of type exclude.
 Excluding a record only impacts that specified record.
 - `trx_type` - enum listing the type of transaction.
 Used by `stk_doc_type` table.
 - `batch_id` - text indicating this record was processed as part of a batch operation.
 A single record couple participate in multiple batches. if so, use the noun_adjective approach (example: batch_import_id).
-- `table_name` - text referencing the name of a table.
 - `column_name` - text referencing the name of a column.
-- `record_uu` - uuid referencing a primary key value of a table.